Preserving Source Video Realism: High-Fidelity Face Swapping for Cinematic Quality: Conclusion

 \section{Conclusion}

-This work presented \modelname, the first video reference-guided face swapping model that leverages keyframes as conditioning signals to enhance both fidelity and temporal coherence in video face swapping.
+This work presented \modelname, the first video reference guided face swapping model that leverages keyframes as conditioning signals to enhance both fidelity and temporal coherence in video face swapping.
 By combining keyframe conditioning with video reference guidance, our approach ensures stable identity preservation and high-fidelity reconstruction across long video sequences.
 We propose a novel paired dataset, \dataset, along with a role-reversing strategy that provides reliable ground-truth supervision and tackles the challenge of scarce data for reference-guided training.
-Extensive experiments demonstrate that \modelname seamlessly integrating target identities with source video attributes such as expressions, lighting, and exhibiting strong performance in complex face-swapping scenarios.
-Our model significantly reduces manual effort in production workflows, enabling more efficient and flexible video editing in film and entertainment. {
+Meanwhile, we construct a new benchmark, \benchmark, for the video face swapping task in cinematic scenes.
+Extensive experiments demonstrate that \modelname seamlessly integrates target identities with source video attributes while exhibiting strong performance.
+Our model significantly reduces manual effort in production workflows, enabling more efficient and flexible video editing in film and entertainment.